blocktion/json-to-table/README.md

 ### 🆕 Editing Features

 - **✏️ Inline Editing**: Click any cell to edit it directly in the table
-- **🗑️ Row Management**: Delete individual rows or perform bulk operations
+- **🗑️ Row Management**: Add, delete individual rows or perform bulk operations
 - **🔧 Field Operations**: Add, update, or delete specific fields
 - **✅ Real-time Validation**: Built-in validation system with custom rules
 - **📝 Change Tracking**: Complete audit trail of all modifications